 The M-E design approach has been deemed more appropriate method for estimating field behavior of flexible pavements than a multi-layered elastic analysis because it is more rigorous and adaptable (Al-Qadi, 2006).
 However, the practicality of the method is compromised since a significant amount of information and test data are required to characterize the pavement and its anticipated performance.
-Only few test agencies have been are capable of performing the complex tests required to determine properties such as M_R , and even when they are, the associated costs could be unjustifiably high.
+Only few test agencies can perform the complex tests required to determine properties such as $M_R$ , and even when they are, the associated costs could be unjustifiably high.
 Finally, as in the AASHTO method, the M-E approach also relies heavily on correlations to material properties.